python-platonic/platonic.tools/docs/structures/queue/index.md

 ### Order preservation

-If the backend garantees order, the messages are received in the precise order in which they were sent.
+If the backend guarantees order, the messages are received in the precise order in which they were sent.
 For example, if message `M1` was sent before `M2`, you will not receive `M2` first and then `M1`.

 If backend is a multi-tenant distributed system, order preservation may require extra effort and cause performance penalty.
 That is why, say, SQS provides this property as an optional feature for extra pay.